austinzumbro/portfolio-old/README.md

 If I felt like the page was complete, I could go back and remove any unused colors.
 But given the scope of this project, I'm not too concerned.

 (I will say, while I enjoyed doing all this research on Material Design, I don't particularly enjoy my results, nor have I particularly enjoyed any of the examples I've seen...
-So, while I will withhold judgement until I have a better understanding of the concept, I suspect I may just not like Material Design.
+So, while I will withhold judgement until I have a better understanding of the concept, I suspect I may just not enjoy the Material Design aesthetic.
 I'll need to do more research on web/graphic designs to find out what I do like.)

 ### Typography